joaaogui/githubrepositories/README.md

 # Database Migration and user creation

 Basic django migrations and user creation.
-Note: The super user is necessary for the right configuration of allauth
+Note: The super user is necessary for the right configuration of allauth.
+Check in: https://django-allauth.readthedocs.io/en/latest/installation.html#post-installation

 ```bash
 $ python manage.py migrate